StarCrossPortal/bug-hunting-101/LEVEL_1/exercise_1/README.md

    Chromium crashes inside the `Buffer11::getBufferStorage` function.
 This is because newStorage element points to previously freed memory, leading to a use-after-free vulnerability.
 </details>

+**You'd better read some doc about ANGLE to understand the source code**

 --------

 ### Version